-Harley Earl was First to Create Better Paying Jobs for Women In Detroit
+In the Auto Industry, Harley Earl was First to Create Better Paying Jobs for Women

-As a March, 2016 article titled The Story Behind GM's Celebrated Damsels of Design reported, "Unfortunately, the Damsels' tenure at GM only lasted a few years, coming to an abrupt end when Earl retired after the 1958 exhibition.
+This March, 2016 news article, The Story Behind GM's Celebrated Damsels of Design reports, "Unfortunately, the Damsels' tenure at GM only lasted a few years, coming to an abrupt end when Earl retired after the 1958 exhibition.
 His successor, Bill Mitchell, was less than enthusiastic about working with female designers, and most of the women scattered to other jobs in design."

-By the turn of the 21st Century, the story-line of America's first all-female car designers was languishing in obscurity and that's when Richard Earl started increasing awareness, starting on the internet in 2002, by first breaking the story wide open at his new online venture – www.carofthecentury.com – on GM's unique Designing Women team and their unparalleled contributions to the success of GM.
-Not surprisingly, this is right at the time Richard started receiving flak from GM's current execs, and, many of GM's retired top leaders didn't like any of this historical information resurfacing!
+By the turn of the 21st Century, the story-line on some of America's first all-female car designers was languishing in obscurity and that's when Richard Earl began increasing awareness, on the internet, at www.carofthecentury.com in 2003 about some of GM's unique Designing Women team members and their unparalleled cutting-edge designs being key to this company's market success.

-All these new professional women designers that came to GM truly appreciated Harley Earl (in the late-1990s, Richard interviewed many of GM's first women designers) for his foresight of lifting up American women in business.
+Most of the first professional women designers that came to GM truly appreciated Harley Earl (in the late-1990s, Richard interviewed many of GM's first women designers).
 Important to note, there is no evidence that anything similar was happening in any other large industry during the mid-20th Century around grooming women to start climbing up the ladder later on.
 This was a starting point that gave women a beach head which to rally from in the world of big business.

 Let's recap, from the late 1920s up until the end of the 50s when Mr. Earl retired, GM was the Apple of its Day.
 He and the other top leaders did something remarkable during their tenure--using "change and modernity" to cement this company at the top of the business world.